mcncl/buildkite-pubsub/docs/USAGE.md

 # Usage Guide

-This guide provides examples and patterns for working with Buildkite events once they're published to Pub/Sub.
+This guide explains how to work with Buildkite events in Google Cloud Pub/Sub after setting up the webhook service.

-## Event Structure
+## Event Overview

+### Event Types

+The service forwards all Buildkite webhook events to Pub/Sub.
+Common event types include:

+- `build.scheduled` - Build has been scheduled
+- `build.started` - Build has started running
+- `build.finished` - Build has completed
+- `job.started` - Individual job has started
+- `job.finished` - Individual job has completed

+### Event Format

-Events are published with the following attributes:
+Each event is published with standard attributes:
 ```json
 {
   "origin": "buildkite-webhook",